XiaohanZhangCMU/deepstock/README.md

 cd Scripts && python exec.py
 crontab -e  ' */420 * * * * ~/DeepStock/autorun.sh '

-stock data from bloomberg and tweet rumors are stored in Twitter/ and Bloomberg/
+modify lprd in Scripts/exec.py to change how long twitter listens stock data from bloomberg and tweet rumors are stored in Twitter/ and Bloomberg/